-While they were drying I cut a spacer board to help with the drawer slide install.
-I took a scrap of 1/4″ plywood and cut it to 18″ by 6″.
+While they were drying, I cut a spacer board to help with the drawer slide install.
+The spacer board was 1/4″ plywood that I cut to 18″ by 6″.

-I used the spacer to layout the center lines for the drawer slides on each crate.
-This would make sure the slides were equally spaced and more importantly, parallel.
+Next, I used the spacer to layout the center lines for the drawer slides on each crate.
+This helped me make sure the slides were equally spaced and parallel.
 I centered the spacer 1-1/2″ from the top of the crate and drew a line on each furring strip.

-I disassembled the slides into it’s two parts and used the extension piece for the crates.
+Then I disassembled the drawer slides into their two parts.
+I used the extension piece for the crates.
 I lined them up flush with the front of the crate and centered the mounting holes on the reference lines.
-A few quick pilot holes and screws and the crates had their slides.
+A few quick pilot holes and screws later, and the crates had their slides!

-Now that the crates were ready I moved back to the closet to install the mounting strips and slides.
+Now that the crates were ready, I went back to the closet to install the mounting strips and slides.
 I cut 2 more pieces of 1×4 furring strip to 39-1/2″.
-I mounted one in the back corner into the corner stud.
+Then I mounted one in the back corner into the corner stud.

 I repeated this all the way down and had all my slides mounted.

-Now the only thing left to was install the crates onto the slides.
+Now the only thing left to was install the crates onto the drawer slides.

 At that point we labeled all the crates with chalkboard tags and then started strategically putting things back in them.
 As you can see we ended up with far far less in the closet than when we started.
 I guess that’s what clearing the clutter is all about!